 Musca Law only handles criminal defense cases.
 Call our firm today for your free case review and protect your important legal rights to help avoid the damaging, life-changing consequences of a conviction.

-The Role of a Florida Criminal Defense Attorney
+The Role of a Lee County Criminal DUI Defense Attorney

 The criminal defense lawyers at Musca Law fight hard to ensure that our clients’ Constitutional rights are protected.
 We ensure the process of a criminal case is fair and the scales of justice are balanced.
 Lastly, our criminal law attorneys work tirelessly to find the opportunities to exploit the weaknesses in one’s case that will result in a lesser charge or a not guilty verdict.